Creating a Historical Migration Dataset from Finnish Church Records, 1800-1920: Method

 Finally, text recognition is performed separately for each cell, either at the cell level for single line cells, or in the case of multi-line cells, separately for each individual line.
 Cells identified as empty by the cell type classifier are excluded at this stage to prevent the text recognition model from hallucinating content.

-For this task, we use a handwriting recognition model (HTR) model trained by the National Archives of Finland\footnote{\url{https://huggingface.co/Kansallisarkisto/tablecell-htr}}.
+For this task, we use a handwriting recognition (HTR) model trained by the National Archives of Finland \citep{multicentury_htr_model_2024}.
 The model is based on the TrOCR architecture introduced by \citet{li2023trocr}, a transformer-based encoder-decoder model consisting of an image encoder and a text decoder.
 While the original TrOCR model was trained on English data, the National Archives of Finland fine-tuned it for handwritten, historical Finnish and Swedish.
-The fine-tuning dataset included text lines from a variety of sources spanning the 17th to 20th centuries, as well as tabular data to improve model's performance on table cells.
+The fine-tuning dataset included more than 700,000 transcribed text lines from a wide range of historical sources spanning the 17th to 20th centuries.
+In addition to narrative texts, the training data also incorporated tabular materials to enhance the model’s performance on structured documents such as tables and registers.

+As the text recognition model is readily available, we have directly integrated it into our processing pipeline without further modification.
+Since our primary focus is on developing methods for structuring and analyzing the extracted data, the handwriting recognition component itself is not the central topic of this article.